Don’t be average. Average is everywhere.

-Those people changed the way I thought of how a business should be run and in the Ultimate Startup Blueprint, we will take their hostile outbursts, waspish rants and tender comments to transform your business into an extraordinary one.
+Those people changed the way I thought of how a business should be run and in the Business Profit Jetpack, we’ll take their hostile outbursts, waspish rants and tender comments to transform your business into an extraordinary one.

 Two games, two goals.

 I’ve always been competitive and when an ice rink was built in my hometown and an ice hockey team magically appeared, I was hooked!

 Over the next year, I taught myself to skate and after a year of nonstop practice, got to train with the Jets.

 I was delighted with my two training games, scoring a goal in each game, although I had no idea how it happened.